The art of knowing

 When you apologize, you also acknowledge that you engaged in unacceptable behaviour.
 This helps you rebuild trust and reestablish your relationship with the other person.
 It also gives you a chance to discuss what is and isn’t acceptable.

-… a sincere apology shows that you’re taking responsibility for your actions.
-This can strengthen your self-confidence, self-respect, and reputation.
+‘A sincere apology shows that you are taking responsibility for your actions and can strengthen self-confidence, self-respect, and your reputation.’

-What’s more, when you admit that the situation was your fault, you restore dignity to the person you hurt.
-This can begin the healing process, and it can ensure that he/she doesn’t unjustly blame their selves for what happened.
+What’s more, when you admit that the situation was your fault, you restore dignity to the person you have wronged.
+This can help initiate the reconciliation process and may prevent them from unfairly blaming themselves for what happened.

-Last, a sincere apology shows that you’re taking responsibility for your actions.
-This can strengthen your self-confidence, self-respect, and reputation.
-You’re also likely to feel a sense of relief when you come clean about your actions, and it’s one of the best ways to restore your integrity in the eyes of others.
+Finally, a genuine apology once again demonstrates your willingness to own your actions.
+It can build confidence, enhance self-respect, and protect your reputation.
+You may also feel a sense of relief in bringing your actions into the open — one of the best ways to restore your integrity in the eyes of others.

 Consequences of not apologizing